Advertiser Disclosure

 Visit: There is no fee to visit the Spouting Horn.

-Get There: The Spouting Horn is located in the Koloa district on the southern coast of Kauai.
+Get There: The Spouting Horn is in the Koloa district on the southern coast of Kauai.
 Parking is plentiful.

 7. Na Pali Sunset Tour

-Want to get up close and personal with the coastline, but don’t want to hike?
+Want to get up close and personal with the coastline but don’t want to hike?
 Why not sign up for a dinner and cocktail cruise in a catamaran?
 Capt Andy’s offers a 4-hour Kauai Dinner Cruise on a catamaran with amazing sunset views.
-Some tours offer snorkeling if that is up your alley.
+Some tours offer snorkeling, if that is up your alley.

 Get There: The sunset tour leaves from Kukuiula Small Boat Harbor, Koloa, HI 96756.